 Through each of the readings, it can be seen that Jerusalem has been a site for constant and continuing conflict.
 In a repeating manner, Jerusalem has been built, conquered, destroyed, and rebuilt throughout history.
-It is ironic, therefore, that in his article, "Jerusalem: Then and Now," Mick Dumper writes that "Jerusalem" is derived from the Hebrew word "Yerushalaim" which means "city of peace.
+It is ironic, therefore, that in his article, "Jerusalem: Then and Now," Mick Dumper writes that "Jerusalem" is derived from the Hebrew word "Yerushalaim" which means "city of peace."

 Peace, though, was, and is, scarce in Jerusalem.
 Conflicts in culture, architecture, traditions, and religion arose each time that Jerusalem was conquered and a change in power occurred.
 Over time, these conflicts have compounded upon one another and have been influenced by the emotions attached to either being conquered or being the conqueror.
 All factions within the city, having been the conquerors at one time, feel they have the right to the city.
 After so many years of continual conflict, the divided groups within Jerusalem seem unable to work past feelings of hate and distrust and memories of tension and it seems unlikely that Jerusalem will ever become truly a city of peace.